sunyatin/ASCEND/README.md

 *Related to the algorithm*

-- `usefft: YES` whether to use the Mesh + Fast Fourier Transforms (FFT) algorithm which speeds up the calculation by up to 8,000 times with only marginal approximations, note that if you have less than 10,000 SNPs per chromosome, we would advice using the naive algorithm i.e. setting `usefft: NO` (default: YES)
+- `usefft: YES` whether to use the Mesh + Fast Fourier Transforms (FFT) algorithm which speeds up the calculation by up to 8,000 times with only marginal approximations, note that if you have less than 10,000 SNPs per chromosome, we would advice using the naive algorithm instead (i.e. use `usefft: NO`) (default: YES)
-- `qbins: 100` number of mesh points within each bins of the decay curve to consider for the mesh-FFT approximation (a higher number increases the mesh resolution and hence the accuracy of the decay curve) (default: 100)
+- `qbins: 100` number of mesh points within each bins of the decay curve to consider for the mesh-FFT approximation (a higher number increases the mesh resolution and hence the accuracy of the decay curve, but also slows down the computation - we found that 100 was a good compromise between speed and accuracy) (default: 100)

 *Related to the fitting*

-- `onlyfit: NO` set YES if you want to do the estimation of the parameters directly, using files that have been already output by the script (default: NO)
+- `onlyfit: NO` set YES if you want to do the estimation of the parameters directly, using the `.out` and `.perchr.out` files that have been already output by the script (using `onlyfit: YES` can be dangerous, if you have any doubt, we would advice to rerun the all analysis) (default: NO)
-- `blocksizename: [STRING]` add this option to indicate the name of a file containing the per-chromosome weights to use for the weighted jackknife analysis; the file has two tab-separated columns: (i) the chromosome label (should be the same as in the .snp file) and (ii) the number of SNPs on the chromosome or the chromosome length in bp; if this option is not provided, ASCEND will automatically calculate the chromosome weights as the number of SNPs in the input .snp file.
+- `blocksizename: [STRING]` add this option to indicate the name of a file containing the per-chromosome weights to use for the weighted jackknife analysis; the file must have two tab-separated columns: (i) the chromosome label (should be the same as in the .snp file) and (ii) the number of SNPs on the chromosome or the chromosome length in bp; if this option is not provided, ASCEND will automatically calculate the weight of each chromosome as the number of SNPs in the input .snp file.

 # Output